PesoHub Blog

 How to Choose the Best Savings Account in the Philippines (2026)

 Not all savings accounts are equal.
-Interest rates in the Philippines range from 0.05% to over 5% per year depending on the bank.
+Interest rates in the Philippines range from 0.25% at the big traditional banks to 4.5% at digital banks, with promo rates going higher.
 Here is how to find the right account for your situation.

 High-Interest Savings Accounts Philippines: What Rates Can You Actually Get?